oa-333/elog/README.md

 Pay attention to the last log target example components:

 - schema: db
-- path: mysql (designates the database type, currently only MySQL experimental log target is supported)
+- path: mysql (designates the database type)
 - conn-string: The connection string (url in MySQL terminology)
 - db: The MySQL db (schema) being connected to
 - user: The user name used to connect to the database